project64/project64/README.md

-# Project64 - A Nintendo 64 Emulator for Windows
+# Project64 - Nintendo 64 Emulator

-**Ever since it's launch in 2001, Project64 has been the most popular Nintendo 64 emulator in the world.
-Written in the programming language C++, Project64 is the definitive experience for playing your favorite games from the classic console on your PC.**
+Project64 is a free and open-source emulator for the Nintendo 64 and 64DD written in C++.

+It offers a simple-to-use user interface and includes a featureful debugger for developers.

 ## System Requirements

-* OS
+* Operating System
-    * Windows XP or higher.
+  * Windows XP/Vista/7/8/10
 * CPU
-    * Any CPU with SSE2 support.
+  * Intel or AMD processor with SSE2 support
 * RAM
-    * 512MB or more.
+  * 512MB or more
-* Graphics card
+* Graphics card:
-    * DirectX 9 compatible or higher.
-* Sound card
-    * DirectX 9 compatible or higher.
+  * DirectX 8 capable (Jabo's Direct3D8)
-* Storage
-    * 2.28 MB available space
-    <sub>*(Stable Version 2.3.2; file sizes for different versions of Project64 may vary)*</sub>
+  * OpenGL 1.1 capable (Project64 Video)
+  * OpenGL 3.3 capable (GLideN64)

 ## How to use

-<sub>(Games not included - do **NOT** ask for ROMs or where to download them.)</sub>
+<sub>(Games not included - do not ask for ROMs.)</sub>

 ### Stable Builds